 Hormonal therapy can cause different side effects.
 Some are more likely to occur than others.
 Everyone is different and not everyone gets all the side effects.
 Most side effects are usually temporary, but in some rare cases they can be life-threatening.
-It is important to tell your clinical team about any side effects so they can be monitored, and where possible, treated.
+It is important to tell your hospital doctor or nurse about any side effects so they can be monitored, and where possible, treated.